nodejs/node/doc/api/cluster.md

 * `address` {Object}

-After calling `listen()` from a worker, when the `'listening'` event is emitted on the server, a `'listening'` event will also be emitted on `cluster` in the master.
+After calling `listen()` from a worker, when the `'listening'` event is emitted on the server a `'listening'` event will also be emitted on `cluster` in the master.

 The event handler is executed with two arguments, the `worker` contains the